scottalford75/Remora-docs/docs/source/hardware/SPI/octopus.rst

 Config
 -------
+A sample config.txt for the BTT Octopus is located in the Remora repo under FIrmware/ConfigSamples/Octopus

 The config file for the Octopus will be the same for both versions.

 The config must be named config.txt and must be stored on the SD card.
 It must remain in the board.